shivu1123/test-2-awa-/README.md

-to complete this test, i used little bit ai, and used website like w3 school.i used bootstrap for design part, not most of the code from ai, i took help from my fried.
+to complete this test, i used little bit ai, and used website like w3 school.i used bootstrap for design part, not most of the code from ai, i took help from my fried. i have added comments in all important file in my native language with english words.

 # 🌐 React + Vite Static Website